GSudeendra/invom-ai/README.md

 - 🟢 **Backend:** All business logic is in `src/`, with clear separation between API handlers and services.
 - ⚛️ **Frontend:** All UI logic is in `src/`, with components, hooks, pages, and styles organized by domain.
 - 🗃️ **Data:** Only the latest categorized ETF data is kept in `nav_data/`.
+- 📝 **Logging:** All application logs are automatically saved to `logs/` directory with date stamps.

 ---